Sheer Khurma Recipe (Traditional Eid Dessert in 30 Minutes)

 Common Mistakes To Avoid When Making Sheer Khurma

-This is one of the easiest desserts to make, but I have realised that one can still make silly mistakes and ruin it in a wink.
+This is one of the easiest desserts to make, but I have realized that one can still make silly mistakes and ruin it in a wink.
 Read this section before starting to make this recipe.

 | Mistake | Why It Happens | How to Avoid It |